Mitsubishi Zinger: CMC Zinger Pickup

-As of September 2020, a 2-door pickup variant of the CMC Zinger was available in the Taiwanese market.
-The compact pickup features a 1,703 mm bed with a 710 kg payload capacity.
+As of September 2020, a 2-door compact pickup truck variant of the CMC Zinger was available in the Taiwanese market.
+It features a 1,703 mm bed with a 710 kg payload capacity.
 The Zinger pickup is based on the 2019 facelift Zinger model with everything before the B-pillars shared with the station wagon body style and tail lamps from the CMC Veryca A180 van.
 The 4G69 2.4-litre 16-valve inline-four unit was also shared, producing 136 PS at 5,250 rpm and 21 kgm of torque at 2,300 rpm.
 This is mated to a 5-speed automatic gearbox sourced from Hyundai and rear-wheel drive.